Moshkante/myNLP2HPO_GenDis_pipeline/README.md

 #1: Go to the myNLP2hpogenes_pipeline directory.

-#2: Create a folder named "clinicalnotes" in this directory with all the clinical notes.
+#2: Replace test notes in the "clinicalnotes" folder with the desired clinical notes to analyze.

 #3: Run the meta shell script 'runanalysis.sh'.